piratas-ar/utopia.partidopirata.com.ar/_posts/2017-07-27-sobre_los_autos_voladores_y_la_tasa_decreciente_de_ganancia.markdown

 el muro también. ¿Dónde vendran los avances?
 No podemos saberlo.
 Quizás la impresión 3D hagan lo que las fábricas robot debían.
 O quizás alguna otra cosa.
 Pero sucederá.

-[A]{.dropcap}bout one conclusion we can feel especially confident: it will not happen within the framework of contemporary corporate capitalism—or any form of capitalism.
-To begin setting up domes on Mars, let alone to develop the means to figure out if there are alien civilizations to contact, we’re going to have to figure out a different economic system.
-Must the new system take the form of some massive new bureaucracy?
-Why do we assume it must?
-Only by breaking up existing bureaucratic structures can we begin.
-And if we’re going to invent robots that will do our laundry and tidy up the kitchen, then we’re going to have to make sure that whatever replaces capitalism is based on a far more egalitarian distribution of wealth and power—one that no longer contains either the super-rich or the desperately poor willing to do their housework.
-Only then will technology begin to be marshaled toward human needs.
-And this is the best reason to break free of the dead hand of the hedge fund managers and the CEOs—to free our fantasies from the screens in which such men have imprisoned them, to let our imaginations once again become a material force in human history.

 Sobre una conclusión podemos sentirnos especialmente confiados: no sucederá en el marco del contemporáneo capitalismo corporativo --o ninguna forma de